 But to ensure true representation that isn’t damaging, you need to be intentional with your choices.

 This can mean consulting with experts on your team or just being extra careful when finding media.

 When in doubt, it’s always better to lean into the winds of caution and do your background research on what is and isn’t harmful.

 Lastly, a great way to get great inclusive photography is by hiring photographers and artists of diverse lived experiences (and not just during Pride or Black History Month).

 When you hire diverse creators — people with disabilities, people of color, LGBTQ+ people, people outside of the United States, people of different ages — you’re supporting diversity efforts in front and behind the camera and leaning into their lived experiences as people of color.
 This also helps more creators of color get paid and more exposure for their work.

 Ultimately, mass media is everywhere and it sends subliminal messages to our brains.
 If you're responsible for the imagery shown on your platform, you have the opportunity to make a meaningful and positive difference.

-When we’re more thoughtful about the visual imagery we use — particularly as we consider race, gender, age, etc — the whole world benefits.
+When we’re more thoughtful about using inclusive imagery — particularly as we consider race, gender, age, etc — the whole world benefits.